-CITIZEN SCIENTISTS NEEDED FOR 2017 GREAT BACKYARD BIRD COUNT
+CITIZEN SCIENTISTS NEEDED FOR GREAT BACKYARD BIRD COUNT

 (Atlanta, Ga.)
-February 8, 2017 - Atlanta Audubon Society is seeking citizen scientists to participate in the Great Backyard Bird Count February 17-20, 2017.
+January 26, 2018 - Atlanta Audubon Society is seeking citizen scientists to participate in the Great Backyard Bird Count February 16 through 19, 2018.
 On these four days, birdwatchers from across the globe will be counting birds and sharing the information with a community of other bird watchers in near real-time.
 The Great Backyard Bird Count collects and displays data in order to create a "snapshot" of the distribution and abundance of birds worldwide in the month of February.
 This snapshot helps scientists get a 'big picture' glimpse of current trends in bird populations.

 Created by the Cornell Lab of Ornithology and National Audubon Society in 1988, the Great Backyard Bird Count was the first participation-based project to collect and display data from birdwatchers across the globe.
-Last year, more than 160,000 birdwatchers from more than 130 countries participated in the count and together counted 5,689 different species of birds.
-In 2016, Georgians submitted 4,295 checklists and counted 208 different species of birds.
+Last year, more than 210,000 birdwatchers from more than 140 countries participated in the count and together counted 5,940 different species of birds, including 671 in the U.S. In 2017, Georgians counted 210 different species of birds and ranked 11th among states for the most checklists submitted.